bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2015-10-19-reactiflux-is-moving-to-discord.md

 More than 500 of us have already migrated to the new Reactiflux.
 Join us, we're one click away: [http://join.reactiflux.com](http://join.reactiflux.com/)

-*Note: Jordan Hawker’s thorough [research](http://jhawk.co/team-chat-comparison) made our decision a lot easier.*
+*Note: Jordan Hawker's thorough [research](http://jhawk.co/team-chat-comparison) made our decision a lot easier.*